mkindler/ProfessionalREADMEGenerator/README.md

 ## License

-    Licensing information for this application is not available.
+    This application is covered by the Apache license.

 ## Contributing

-asdf
+asdfa

 ## Testing